vasilislenis/G-Anchor/README.md

 ### Notes
 *  In order to run G-Anchor without any issues you should be careful to have your data in the appropriate format and to put them on the right subfolders in the INPUT folder (reference genome ---> INPUT/GENOMES_DB/REFERENCE/, target genome ---> INPUT/GENOMES_DB/TARGET/, HCE sequences (fasta) ---> INPUT/HCEs_DB/, HCE coordinates (bed) ---> INPUT/HCEs_coords/).
 To understand the structure, run the sample dataset first.
-* _**--fastMap**_ parameter can reduce significantly the ruuning time of the mapping phase but it can reduce the sensitivity, too.
+* _**--fastMap**_ parameter can reduce significantly the running time of the mapping phase but it can reduce the sensitivity, too.
 It also can work only with HCE that are smaller than 5kbp.
 G-Anchor splits the HCE that are larger than 5 kbp by default when fastMap option is enabled (For more information take a look at BLAT publication: "BLAT: The BLAST-like alignment tool, Kent WJ, 2002").
 * **_--fastMap_ parameter on the preprocessing stage:** Using fastMap flag on the preprocessing stage the HCE databank preparation will be faster but some HCE might be lost.
 As a result, G-Anchor could map less scaffolds in number.